-B.A. .
+B.A.
 Degree Sem.
-Hrs A. Interdisciplinary Studies Requirements: See specifics of CORE Requirements on pages 51-52. В. Related Requirements: SPCM 1003, Fundamentals of Public Speaking PSCI 2013, American National Government or an approved elective KIN 2073, Health and Safety 3 С. Professional Education Requirements: EDFN 1001, Freshman Seminar in Education.
-EDFN 2003, Foundations of Education.
-EDFN 2012, Instructional Technology.
-EDFN 2053, Child and Adolescent Development.
-EDFN 4061, Seminar in Education.
-EDFN 4082, Teaching Exceptional Learners.
-EDFN 4123, Learning Theories and Assessment Practices.
-EDFN 4405 and 4415, Student Teaching.
-SCED 3013, Adolescent Development, Secondary Level Philosophy, & School Organization SCED 4033, Secondary Methods and Classroom Management.
-D. Teaching Field Requirements: Each student must complete a major in the teaching field as outlined below.
-Student the program will have a double major in Education and in the Teaching Field. dents who
+Hrs A. Interdisciplinary Studies Requirements: See specifics of CORE Requirements on pages 53-55.
+B. Related Requirements: SPCM 1003, Fundamentals of Public Speaking PSCI 2013, American National Government or an approved elective KIN 2073, Health and Safety C. Professional Education Requirements: EDFN 1001, Freshman Seminar in Education EDFN 2003, Foundations of Education EDFN 2012, Instructional Technology EDFN 2053, Child and Adolescent Development EDFN 4061, Seminar in Education EDFN 4082, Teaching Exceptional Learners EDFN 4123, Learning Theories and Assessment Practices EDFN 4405 and 4415, Student Teaching1 SCED 3013, Practicum in Education Grades 7-12 SCED 4033, Secondary Methods and Classroom Management

+D. Teaching Field Requirements:

+Each student must complete a major in the teaching field as outlined below.
+Students who complete the program will have a double major in Education and in the Teaching Field.

-Applicants seeking admission to the teacher education program or to student teaching must meet the certification requirements that are in effect at the time of application.
+1 Applicants seeking admission to the teacher education program or to student teaching must meet the certification requirements that are in effect at the time of application.
 These requirements will be published in the teacher education handbook and will supersede catalog information.
 These courses are waived for Music Education Majors.